AimLight/FizzBuzz-CI-CD/docs/source/PartV.rst

 V. Testing the code
 =====================

-In this chapter I show how to integrate unit tests into the ``CI/CD`` pipeline, and again we will make use of the ``ci.yml`` file.
-Personally, I like the ``pytest`` framework, and that's what I will use in this chapter.
+In this section I show how to integrate unit tests into the ``CI/CD`` pipeline, and again we will make use of the ``ci.yml`` file.
+Personally, I like the ``pytest`` framework, and that's what I will use in this section.

 Setting up the test
 ************************************